-- Read - Only allows a file to be read, but nothing can be written to the file.
+- Read-only - Allows a file to be read, but nothing can be written to the file or changed.

 - System - System file.

-- Hidden - File will not be shown when doing a regular dir from DOS.
+- Hidden - File is not shown when doing a regular dir from DOS.

 How to adjust the file attributes